 Income inequality is measured on a scale from 0 to 100 - though is usually in the range of 30-65 in the United States - using the Gini Coefficient.
 Lower values indicate that household income is more evenly distributed on a pre-tax basis.
 Other countries range from high inequality in countries like Brazil (50s) to high equality like Sweden (30s).

-The Tennessee household income inequality from the latest estimates is 48.2 and has risen 0.7% from 47.9.
+The New Jersey household income inequality from the latest estimates is 47.9 and has fallen 0.4% from 48.1.